khabizat/Buy-Sell-Listing-Website/UserStory.md

 # USER STORIES BELOW

-- As a User I want to see featured items on a main feed because...
+- As a User I want to see featured items on a main feed because we want to know the trends

 - As a User I want to be able to filter items by price